7245 Telecommunications line and cable workers

 - Splice and repair various types and sizes of telephone and other telecommunication cables including single line, coaxial and fibre optic

 - Inspect and test telecommunication transmission lines and cables for transmission characteristics and to locate faults

 - Climb and work aloft on poles, ladders or other support structures or work in confined spaces such as trenches, tunnels and crawl spaces

 - Communicate with other workers to co-ordinate the preparation and completion of work assignments

 - Assist in the erection and removal of telecommunication poles, towers and associated support structures

 - May operate excavation machinery and other heavy equipment.

 - Completion of a four-year telecommunications line and cable apprenticeship program

-- Trade certification for communications electrician (construction craft) is available, but voluntary, in Alberta, the Yukon, the Northwest Territories and Nunavut.
+- Trade certification for network cabling specialists is available, but voluntary, in Ontario.

 - Progression to supervisory positions is possible with experience.